EnyaHermite/fastDesp-corrProp/readme.txt

 supported.
 If there is something wrong in your use of the ransac.mex64 file, please re-mex the ransac.cpp on your machine to make it compatible.

-For other problems while using the code, please contact Huan LEI by hlei.ziyan@gmail.com.